agent-0028/whence-jam-python/README.md

 Codex updated the verification steps and I ran them myself.
 Things seem to be working as expected at this point.

+> [codex]
+> Want me to proceed with the next task (env scaffolding: .env.example)?

+> Yes, please proceed with the next task.